-Section 47: A person conducting a business or undertaking must consult, so far as is reasonably practicable, with workers who carry out work for the business or undertaking who are (or likely to be) directly affected by a work health and safety matter.
+WHS Act section.
+47: A person conducting a business or undertaking must consult, so far as is reasonably practicable, with workers who carry out work for the business or undertaking who are (or likely to be) directly affected by a work health and safety matter.

-Section 48: If the workers are represented by a health and safety representative, the consultation must involve that representative.
+WHS Act section.
+48: If the workers are represented by a health and safety representative, the consultation must involve that representative.